 Anyway, his religious beliefs were quite different to the polytheistic beliefs in his region, so in 622 he was forced to leave Mecca.
 Shortly after this Muhammad moved to Medina (Yathrib) and established Islam more formally there, periodically receiving revelation which was often quite conveniently relevant to Islam’s success at a given time.
 For example after a period of being told to accept persecution with humility, he was then later told to ‘slay them [the aggressors] wherever you find them, and expel them from where they expelled you’ (2:190).

-Over Muhammad’s life span, via both force and proselytizing, Islam grew quickly as Muhammad united increasing numbers of local Arab tribal leaders who converted to Islam and swore allegiance to Muhammad.
+Over his life, Muhammad exercised force and proselytizing, to convert to Islam.
+Islam grew quickly as Muhammad united increasing numbers of local Arab tribal leaders who converted to Islam and swore allegiance to Muhammad.
 His power grew and was eventually recognised by the Meccan nobility, who then acceded to his leadership.
 By Muhammad’s death in 632 the entire region of Arabia between the persian Gulf and the Red sea was united under Muhammad’s rule (Sonn, 2004).

-In 632 Muhammad died rather suddenly, leaving no clear successor, nor any further divine revelation to guide the Islamic community in selecting one (shame).
+In 632 Muhammad died rather suddenly, leaving no clear successor, nor any further divine revelation to guide the Islamic community in selecting one.
+Too bad Allah didn’t see that coming.
 Many individual tribesman who with political loyalty to Muhammad believed they were no longer subject to his allegiance posthumously (and therefore were no longer obligated to pay taxes).
 Muhammad’s second in command, Abu Bakr, believed otherwise…

 From Muhammad’s death to the height of Islam